-Recent efforts to elucidate the scientific validity of animal-based drug tests by the pharmaceutical industry, pro-testing lobby groups, and animal welfare organisations by Jarrod Bailey and Michael Balls, March 2019 Read the full text on PubMed Central
+Recent efforts to elucidate the scientific validity of animal-based drug tests by the pharmaceutical industry, pro-testing lobby groups, and animal welfare organizations by Jarrod Bailey and Michael Balls, March 2019 Read the full text on PubMed Central

 The safety, efficacy and regulatory triangle in drug development: Impact for animal models and the use of animals by Peter J K van Meer, Melanie L Graham, Henk-Jan Schuurman, July 2015

 Profiles in Science

 Profiles in Science presents the lives and work of innovators in science, medicine, and public health through in-depth research, curation, and digitization of archival collection materials.

 American surgeon Clarence Dennis (1909–2005) invented one of the first heart-lung bypass machines, and in 1951 was the first to use it to perform open-heart surgery.
 Dennis utilized dogs in the early days of developing this machine.
 This dog had a half hour of total heart-lung pass.

 Wilbur Augustus Sawyer (1879–1951) was a key figure in preventive medicine and international public health during the first part of the twentieth century.
 During his career, he served as director of the Rockefeller Foundation Yellow Fever Laboratory, where he developed the first effective yellow fever vaccine by testing on rhesus monkeys.